practicajs/practica/docs/blog/pattern-to-reconsider/index.md

 **📊 How popular:** It's hard to pull solid numbers here, I could confidently say that in *most* of the app that I see, this is the case

 **🤔 Why it might be wrong:** We're here to tame complexities.
-One of the useful techniques, is deferring a complexity to the later stage possible.
-In this case, the reader's of the code (hopefully) easily skim through the tests and the controller, and then as she lands on the service - she gets all the complexity of the domain and the code although she is not interested in all the details.
-This is unnecessary complexity
+One of the useful techniques is deferring a complexity to the later stage possible.
+In this case though, the reader of the code (hopefully) starts her journey through the tests and the controller - things are simple in these areas.
+Then, as she lands on the big service - she gets tons of complexity and small details, although she is focused on understanding the overall flow or some specific logic.
+This is **unnecessary** complexity

-**☀️ Better alternative:** Controller should call a special type of service, a **use-case**, which is responsible to *summarize* the flow in a business and simple language.
+**☀️ Better alternative:** The controller should call a particular type of service, a **use-case** , which is responsible for *summarizing* the flow in a business and simple language.
 Each flow/feature is described using a use-case, each contains 4-10 lines of code, that tell the story without technical details.
-It mostly orchestrates other small services, clients, and repositories who hold all the implementation details.
-With use cases, the reader can grasp the high-level flow easily, she can now **choose** where she would like to focus.
-She is now exposed only to necessary complexity.
-This technique also encourages partitioning the code to the smaller object that the use-case orchestrate.
+It mostly orchestrates other small services, clients, and repositories that hold all the implementation details.
+With use cases, the reader can grasp the high-level flow easily.
+She can now **choose** where she would like to focus.
+She is now exposed only to **necessary** complexity.
+This technique also encourages partitioning the code to the smaller object that the use-case orchestrates.
 Bonus: By looking at coverage reports, one can tell which features are covered, not just files/functions

+This idea by the way is formalized in the ['clean architecture' book](https://www.bookdepository.com/Clean-Architecture-Robert-Martin/9780134494166?redirected=true&utm_medium=Google&utm_campaign=Base1&utm_source=IL&utm_content=Clean-Architecture&selectCurrency=ILS&w=AFF9AU99ZB4MTDA8VTRQ&gclid=Cj0KCQjw3eeXBhD7ARIsAHjssr92kqLn60dnfQCLjbkaqttdgvhRV5dqKtnY680GCNDvKp-16HtZp24aAg6GEALw_wcB) - I'm not a big fan of 'fancy' architectures, but see - it's worth cherry-picking techniques from every source

 ```javascript
 // add-order-use-case.js